daisukeiot/project15-msft-fork/Deploy/Deployment.md

     With Free SKUs, quotas and limitations apply.

 1. If you would like to add Azure Digital Twins, select **Include Azure Digital Twins**

+If you do not need to customize deployment, click **Review + create** to start deploying.

 ![ARM 01](media/ARM-01.png)